Terminal support

 autowt

-’s intended user experience is that it will open terminal tabs on your behalf.
-However, the author only has a Mac and only so much energy for testing terminals, so a lot of support is “experimental,” i.e. vibecoded.
-This page captures explicitly how well each terminal has been tested.
+'s intended user experience is that it will open terminal tabs on your behalf.
+However, the author only has a Mac and only so much energy for testing terminals, so support varies by terminal.

 ---|---|---|